koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_14_img_1.md

+# The image 1 in slide 14 of lecture 3 contains:
 The image is a cartoon-like illustration depicting a supply chain with various elements and characters interacting in a sequence.

 1. **Top Left Corner:**